 Star trails are made up of multiple merged images, each of around 30- to 60-second exposures.
 These can either include a foreground for effect or they can be a full circle of star trails with Polaris in the centre.

 To achieve a decent curvature on the trails, set aside 2 to 3 hours to gather enough images.
+For more info, read our guide on how to shoot star trails.

 Longer exposures mean ISO levels need to be managed.
 If the ISO setting is too high, the final image may be noisy or light polluted.